melozo/exams/README.md

-# exams
+# Exam notes

-This is just some notes on taking different exams Mostly guides on how to set up Lab environment
+This is just some notes on taking different exams.
+I think I'll store here lab setup guides and notes.